Types of Gable Roof

 Because a cross gable roof changes the form of the building’s structure, buildings with that kind of style frequently get a more complicated plan.

 Homes with such a cross gable roof addition, for instance, could have distinct wings, a larger porch, or even a garage connected.

 4. Gable Roof with Shed Roof Addition

-The addition of a shed roof to the gable roof ridge is a common modification for an extension to an existing roofing system.
+The addition of a shed roof to the gable roof ridge, a component of the gable roof section, is a common modification for an extension to an existing roofing system.

 5. Dutch Gable Roofs

 The Dutch gable roof, illustrating the hip roof vs gable roof and gable roof vs hip roof dynamics, is a cross between a gable and a hip roof.
 The gable is placed on the hip roof in most types of roofs, offering greater space within the loft.